agama-project/agama-project.github.io/docs/user/boot_options/index.md

   ```

 - `inst.dud`
-  Allows to patch or extend the Live Media by ponting to so called Driver Update.
+  Allows to patch or extend the Live Media by pointing to so called Driver Update.
 It currently
   supports only RPM packages.
 See more about supported URLs at [URLs section](/docs/user/urls).
   No checks of dependencies and no validation is currently provided.
 Multiple entries are allowed,
   but each of them is handled separately on its own.